Francesco Zavatti

 I am specialised in the history of East-Central Europe and of Romania in particular, and interested in transnational history and memory studies across the European spaces, with special interest for the Baltic and Eastern Europe.

-Upon award of my doctoral degree (Södertörn University, 2016), I have conducted research on the fundraising activities of the Catholic Church in favour of Ireland.
-The research was co-financed by the Swedish Research Council (Vetenskapsrådet), through the project The Moral Economy of Global Civil Society (led by Norbert Götz, Institute of Contemporary History, School of Historical and Contemporary Studies, Södertörn University), for which I have been associate researcher (2017), and the Department of Political Sciences of Roma of Tre University, where I continued my research as post-doctoral researcher (2018).
+Upon award of my doctoral degree in historical studies (Södertörn University, 2016), I have conducted research on the fundraising activities of the Catholic Church in favour of Ireland, first as a research associate for the project The Moral Economy of Global Civil Society (led by Prof. Norbert Götz at the Institute of Contemporary History, Södertörn University), and in 2018 as a postdoctoral researcher in the project The Moral Economy of Italian Civil Society, based at the Department of Political Sciences of Roma Tre University (under resposibility by Prof. Francesco Guida and Prof. Alberto Basciani) and co-financed by the Swedish Research Council (Vetenskapsrådet, through Prof. Norbert Götz's project).

 DiVA (Digitala Vetenskapliga Arkivet) är högskolans databas för digital publicering och registrering av publikationer som producerats av forskare, lärare och studenter.